Dual Mechanisms of Value Expression: Intrinsic vs. Prompted Values in Large Language Models: Details on the Jailbreaking Experiment

 \section{Details on the Jailbreaking Experiment}

 \textbf{WARNING: Contains content that may be offensive to some readers.}

-\paragraph{Jailbreak robustness evaluation} We evaluated how value steering affects model robustness under adversarial prompting using two standard jailbreak benchmarks: \textbf{HarmBench} and \textbf{AdvBench}.
-For each benchmark we sampled $500$ distinct queries, that cover diverse attack styles (e.g., role-based jailbreaks, instruction-overrides, and obfuscated requests).
-To measure sensitivity to system-level framing, we created \textbf{nine} different system prompts and applied the steering directions introduced in Section~\ref{sec:prompted}.
-Evaluations were performed on three models: \texttt{Qwen2.5-7B-Instruct}, \texttt{Qwen2.5-1.5B-Instruct}, and \texttt{Llama-3.1-8B-Instruct}.
+\textbf{Jailbreak robustness evaluation} We evaluated how value steering affects model robustness under adversarial prompting using two standard jailbreak benchmarks: \textbf{HarmBench} and \textbf{AdvBench}.
+We used all available items for evaluation: 520 distinct queries for AdvBench and 400 text-only queries for HarmBench (excluding the multimodal subset).
+To measure sensitivity to system-level framing, we created \textbf{nine} different system prompts and applied the steering directions introduced in \S~\ref{sec:prompted}. \jongwon{Evaluations were conducted on seven models: the three primary models used in our main experiments—\texttt{Qwen2.5-7B-Instruct}, \texttt{Qwen2.5-1.5B-Instruct}, and \texttt{Llama-3.1-8B-Instruct}—and four additional models: \texttt{Qwen2.5-32B-Instruct}, \texttt{Qwen3-8B}, \texttt{Qwen3-14B}, and \texttt{Gemma2-9B-it}.}

-Each model responds to every (query, system-prompt) pair, producing $500 \times 9 = 4{,}500$ responses per benchmark (a total of 9,000 responses for two benchmarks).
-Then we used an automated judge (gpt-4o-mini) to determine whether a response is categorized as a successful jailbreak.
+Each model produced responses to every (query, system-prompt) pair.
+To address statistical variance and ensure robust comparisons, we ran each jailbreak evaluation five times with different random seeds (temperature 0.7) and report 95\% confidence intervals.
+Across three models and two benchmarks, this results in a substantial evaluation set.
+For labeling, we used an automated rule-based judge to determine whether a response constituted a successful jailbreak, following \citet{shah2023scalabletransferableblackboxjailbreaks}.
 We report the \textbf{Attack Success Rate (ASR)}---ratio of queries for which the model produced content classified as prohibited by the benchmark.

-Prior jailbreak studies \citep{zhou2025dontsaynojailbreaking} reported \textbf{ASR@10}, while we use the stricter \textbf{ASR@9}.
+\textbf{Comparison with Prior Work} It is worth noting that prior jailbreak studies \citep{zhou-etal-2025-dont} typically reported \textbf{ASR@10}, while we use the stricter \textbf{ASR@9}.
 Even under this less favorable setting, our method achieves higher success rates on Llama-3.1 than any previous approach.
-For \texttt{Qwen2.5-7B-Instruct}, our method does not surpass the strongest prior method (DSN), but it does achieve higher success rates than the Human baseline.
+For Qwen2.5, our method does not surpass the strongest prior method (DSN), but it does achieve higher success rates than the Human baseline.
 This demonstrates that value steering substantially increases jailbreak success rates, narrowing the gap to state-of-the-art methods and in some cases exceeding them, even under a more restrictive evaluation protocol.
-Overall, these results confirm that our steering approach can compete with or surpass established attack strategies.
+Overall, these results confirm that our steering approach generalizes across models of different scales and families, and can compete with or surpass established attack strategies.